 In this series of events, we will read and discuss scholarly articles documenting and evaluating the use of virtual reality, augmented reality, and related technologies grouped under the general category of “extended reality.”
-These events will take place via Zoom, and will begin with a brief interview with one or more of the article authors, followed by additional discussion, either within the main Zoom room or in breakout rooms with a final share-out session, if the group is large.
+These events will take place via Zoom and begin with a brief interview with one or more article authors.
+They will be followed by additional discussion within the main Zoom room or breakout rooms, with a final share-out session if the group is large.

 Zoom